Adaptive patch foraging in deep reinforcement learning agents: Experiments

 The action space is 5-dimensional and continuous \citep[adapted from][]{cgi2022}.
 Each action dimension takes a value in $[-1, 1]$.
 The dimensions correspond to 1) moving forward and backwards, 2) moving left and right, 3) rotating left and right, 4) rotating up and down, and 5) jumping or crouching.
 Agents can take any combination of actions simultaneously.
 Movement dynamics are subject to the inertia of the environment.
 Actions were taken by sampling from Gaussians parameterized by the policy network head output for each action dimension.

 We use a state-of-the-art continuous control deep reinforcement learning (RL) algorithm for training our agents: maximum a posteriori policy optimization \citep[MPO;][]{abdolmaleki2018maximum}.
 MPO is an actor-critic, model-free RL algorithm which leverages samples to compare different actions in a particular state and then updates the policy to ensure that better actions have a high probability of being sampled.
 MPO alternates between policy improvement which updates the policy $\pi$ using a fixed Q-function and policy evaluation which updates the estimate of the Q-function.
 Following previously described methods, agents were trained in a distributed manner with each agent interacting with $16$ environments in parallel~ \citep{cgi2022}.
+Agent architecture and training hyperparameters were the same as in \citet{cgi2022}, unless otherwise stated.
 Experience was saved in an experience buffer.
 Agent parameter updates were accomplished by sampling batches and using MPO to fit the mean and covariance of the Gaussian distribution over the joint action space~\citep{abdolmaleki2018maximum}.
 Agent architecture, observation space, and the MPO algorithm were selected in part because of the success of these implementational choices in more complex environments (see Cultural General Intelligence Team, 2022).

 Three agents were trained in each of four discount rate treatments ($N=12$), selected on the basis of MVT simulations (Figure \ref{fig:fig3}d).
 Agents were each initialized with a different random seed, and trained for $12e^{7}$ steps using the Adam optimizer \citep{kingma2014adam} and a learning rate of $3e^{-4}$.
 On each training episode, patch distance was drawn from a random uniform distribution between 5 m and 12 m, and held constant for each episode.
 Trained agents were evaluated on 50 episodes of each evaluation patch distance (i.e., 6, 8, 10, and 12 m).
 By manipulating patch distance, we vary the amount of time it takes agents to travel between patches, which in turn varies the resource-richness of the environment---similar to many animal experiments on adaptive patch foraging behavior \citep{cowie1977optimal, kacelnik1984central}.
 If an agent was within a patch at the end of an evaluation episode (e.g., Figure \ref{fig:fig2}a), this final patch encounter was excluded from all analyses, as no distinct patch leave behavior could be verified to determine the total steps in this patch.